 \subsubsection{Importance Sampling}

-Selecting the rows in \eqref{eqn:rk} with probabilities proportional to their row norms as described in \cite{strohmer2009randomized} is an example of \emph{importance sampling}, where greater sampling weights may be placed on some observations.
-If the Lipschitz constants of the SGD gradient estimates have substantially different values, importance sampling is preferable to \emph{uniform sampling}, where all rows are given the same weight \cite[Section 2]{needell2016stochastic}.
+Selecting rows in \eqref{eqn:rk} with probabilities proportional to their row norms as in \cite{strohmer2009randomized} is an example of \emph{importance sampling}, where greater sampling weights may be placed on some observations.
+Importance sampling \cite{needell2016stochastic, nesterov2012efficiency, richtarik2014iteration, strohmer2009randomized} in \eqref{eqn:rk} with any normalized sampling weight $w_{i}\ge 0$ such that $\Exp_{i \sim\mathcal{D}}[w_{i}] = 1$ can be cast in the weighted SGD framework.
+If the Lipschitz constants of the SGD gradient estimates have substantially different values, this is preferable to \emph{uniform sampling}, where the rows enjoy equal weights \cite[Section 2]{needell2016stochastic}.

-Importance sampling \cite{needell2016stochastic, strohmer2009randomized, nesterov2012efficiency, richtarik2014iteration} in \eqref{eqn:rk} with any normalized sampling weight $w_{i}\ge 0$ such that $\Exp_{i \sim\mathcal{D}}[w_{i}] = 1$ can be cast in the weighted SGD framework.
-Following the approach in \cite{needell2016stochastic}, we employ the weighted SGD framework to develop convergence guarantees for sketched LDA via the RK with importance sampling.
-In the interest of expositional clarity, we relegate the details to the supplement.